Adel Rootstein: Early life

 Rootstein was born in Warmbaths, South Africa in 1930.
 She married the industrial designer Richard Hopkins.
 Rootstein started by making window displays, which gave her an understanding of "the void that had existed between fashion coverage in the international media & what actually happened in windows."

 Mannequins

 Rootstein started making mannequins in the kitchen of her basement flat in Earls Court in 1956.
 She first hired sculptor John Taylor and model Imogen for her first mannequin, placed in a reclining position.
 This was the start of her first collection, called "GoGo".

+Her sources of inspiration expanded to music and clubs.
 Rootstein has been called the "Rolls-Royce" of mannequin makers, and later used well-known singers and actresses as models for her mannequins; Cher, Joan Collins and Twiggy among them.

 Rootstein Hopkins Foundation

 In 1990, Rootstein and her husband Rick Hopkins set up the Rootstein Hopkins Foundation to assist young artists and designers.
-The mannequin business was sold in 1991 and Rootstein died in London on 20 September 1992.
+The mannequin business was sold in 1991 to Japanese mannequin manufacturer, Yoshichu who had been a long time collaborator of Adel's.They continued to grow the business and release collections that stayed true to Adel's founding principles.
+Rootstein died in London on 20 September 1992.